 Bob has been working as a neuro-developmental therapist since 1994 when he completed his training with Steven Clarke at the Centre of Developmental Difficulties.
 He worked as Steven’s senior therapist until 1997, when he set up his own practice alongside an Osteopath in Windsor.
 Sadly, due to Steven’s sudden death, the Centre for Developmental Difficulties no longer exists and this has left only a handful of therapists using his dermal stimulation technique.

-In 1997 he trained with Dr Peter Blythe at the Institute for Neuro-Physiological Psychology (the INPP) in Chester.
+In 1997 Bob trained with Dr Peter Blythe at the Institute for Neuro-Physiological Psychology (the INPP) in Chester.
 The INPP has been instrumental in creating a movement-based programme to inhibit primitive reflexes based on over 40 years of research.

 Having seen the respective benefits and potential of the dermal stimulation technique and movement-based technique, Bob uses a combination of both as they can be used in different ways, enabling him to provide a programme best suited to each individual case.